Non-degeneracy of the Hofer norm for Poisson structures: Abstract

 \section{Abstract}

 We remark that, as in the symplectic case, the Hofer norm on the Hamiltonian group of a Poisson manifold is non-degenerate.
-The proof is a straightforward application of tools from symplectic topology.
+The proof follows from the symplectic case after reducing the problem to a symplectic leaf.